Toblerity/Fiona/docs/manual.rst

 -------------

 A :py:class:`~fiona.collection.Collection` involves external resources.
-There's no guarantee that these will be released unless you explictly :py:meth:`~fiona.collection.Collection.close` the object or use a :keyword:`with` statement.
+There's no guarantee that these will be released unless you explicitly :py:meth:`~fiona.collection.Collection.close` the object or use a :keyword:`with` statement.
 When a :py:class:`~fiona.collection.Collection` is a context guard, it is closed no matter what happens within the block.